-Exhibit Exhibit Index 1.1 Form of Underwriting Agreement 3.1 Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect 3.2 Form of Amended and Restated Certificate of Incorporation of the Registrant (to be effective upon the completion of this offering) 3.3 Bylaws of the Registrant, as currently in effect 3.4 Form of Amended and Restated Bylaws (to be effective upon the completion of this offering) 4.1 Specimen Stock Certificate evidencing shares of common stock 4.2 Fifth Amended and Restated Investors' Rights Agreement among the Registrant and certain of its stockholders, dated November 30, 2018 4.3 Fifth Amended and Restated Voting Agreement among the Registrant and certain of its stockholders, dated November 30, 2018 4.4 Fifth Amended and Restated Right of First Refusal and Co-Sale Agreement among the Registrant and certain of its stockholders, dated November 30, 2018, as amended 5.1 Opinion of Goodwin Procter LLP
+Exhibit No. 1.1 Exhibit Index Form of Underwriting Agreement 3.1 Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect 3.2 Certificate of Amendment to the Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect 3.3 Form of Amended and Restated Certificate of Incorporation of the Registrant (to be effective upon the effectiveness of the registration statement for this offering) 3.4 Form of Amended and Restated Certificate of Incorporation of the Registrant (to be effective immediately prior to the completion of this offering) 3.5 Form of Certificate of Retirement of Convertible Preferred Stock of the Registrant (to be effective immediately prior to the completion of this offering) 3.6 Form of Restated Certificate of Incorporation of the Registrant (to be effective upon the completion of this offering) 3.7 Bylaws of the Registrant, as currently in effect 3.8 Form of Amended and Restated Bylaws (to be effective upon the completion of this offering) 4.1 Specimen Stock Certificate evidencing shares of common stock

-Exhibit Exhibit Index 10.1 2010 Stock Incentive Plan and forms of award agreements thereunder 10.2 2019 Stock Option and Incentive Plan and forms of award agreements thereunder 10.3 2019 Employee Stock Purchase Plan 10.4 Senior Executive Cash Incentive Bonus Plan 10.5 Amended and Restated Employment Agreement between the Registrant and William Hinshaw, dated April 18, 2018 10.6 Amended and Restated Employment Agreement between the Registrant and Thomas Leggett, dated December 14, 2016 10.7 Amended and Restated Employment Agreement between the Registrant and Stephen Mitchener, dated July 23, 2018 10.8 Form of Indemnification Agreement 10.9 Riverside Technology Center Commercial Lease Agreement between Rivertech Associates II, LLC and the Registrant, dated as of December 28, 2010 10.10 Fifth Lease Extension and Modification Agreement to the Lease Agreement between Rivertech Associates II, LLC and the Registrant, dated as of April 28, 2017 10.11 Loan and Security Agreement among Solar Capital Ltd. and the Lenders thereto and the Registrant, dated as of January 9, 2018 10.12 First Amendment to Loan and Security Agreement, dated October 5, 2018 10.13 Second Amendment to Loan and Security Agreement, dated November 30, 2018 10.14 Stock Repurchase Agreement between the Registrant and Robert Connelly, effective as of May 31, 2018 10.15 Separation Agreement between the Registrant and Robert Connelly, effective as of May 31, 2018 21.1 Subsidiaries of the Registrant 23.1 Consent of Deloitte and Touche LLP, Independent Registered Public Accounting Firm 23.2 Consent of Goodwin Procter LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on the signature page hereto) To be included by amendment.
+Exhibit No. Exhibit Index 4.2 Fifth Amended and Restated Investors' Rights Agreement among the Registrant and certain of its stockholders, dated November 30, 2018 4.3 Fifth Amended and Restated Voting Agreement among the Registrant and certain of its stockholders, dated November 30, 2018 4.4 Fifth Amended and Restated Right of First Refusal and Co-Sale Agreement among the Registrant and certain of its stockholders, dated November 30, 2018, as amended 5.1 Opinion of Goodwin Procter LLP 10.1 2010 Stock Incentive Plan, as amended 10.2 2019 Stock Option and Incentive Plan and forms of award agreements thereunder 10.3 2019 Employee Stock Purchase Plan 10.4 Senior Executive Cash Incentive Bonus Plan 10.5 Amended and Restated Employment Agreement between the Registrant and William Hinshaw, dated December 20, 2018 10.6 Amended and Restated Employment Agreement between the Registrant and Thomas Leggett, dated December 31, 2018 10.7 Amended and Restated Employment Agreement between the Registrant and Stephen Mitchener, dated December 29, 2018 10.8 Form of Indemnification Agreement between the Registrant and each of its directors 10.9 Form of Indemnification Agreement between the Registrant and each of its executive officers 10.10 Riverside Technology Center Commercial Lease Agreement between Rivertech Associates II, LLC and the Registrant, dated as of December 28, 2010 10.11 Fifth Lease Extension and Modification Agreement to the Lease Agreement between Rivertech Associates II, LLC and the Registrant, dated as of April 28, 2017 10.12 Loan and Security Agreement among Solar Capital Ltd. and the Lenders thereto and the Registrant, dated as of January 9, 2018 10.13 First Amendment to Loan and Security Agreement, dated October 5, 2018 10.14 Second Amendment to Loan and Security Agreement, dated November 30, 2018 10.15 Stock Repurchase Agreement between the Registrant and Robert Connelly, effective as of May 31, 2018 10.16 Separation Agreement between the Registrant and Robert Connelly, effective as of May 31, 2018 21.1 Subsidiaries of the Registrant 23.1 Consent of Deloitte and Touche LLP, Independent Registered Public Accounting Firm 23.2 Consent of Goodwin Procter LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on the signature page hereto) File d herewith.
+11-4

-Financial Statements Schedules:
+(b) Financial Statements Schedules: